rachidsakara/vue-crypto-app/README.md

 ## Is any API Key Will Be Required for This Application?

-The answer is 'No'.
+> The answer is `No`.
 No Sing Up process or any API key will be required for this application.

 ## Build Setup